-- If you are leaving for 2-3 days: Turn your thermostat down.
-Turn your water heater off.
-Just don’t forget to turn it back on immediately upon arrival.
+- If you are leaving for two or three days: Turn your thermostat down and your water heater off.
+Remember to turn them on immediately when you get back home.

 - If you are receiving out of town guests, keep track of your energy usage with JEA’s Utility Tracker.

-- Gaming systems are popular gifts around the holidays.
-Before purchasing, investigate the best gaming system for your energy needs.
+- Techie gifts are popular around the holidays.
+Before purchasing, investigate the best options that are also energy efficient.